• Features

 Plus, as well as saving your templates and sharing them across other stores you may have, you can save individual blocks to reuse in future campaigns.
 All this is a time-saver.

-Brevo’s template library is less impressive than Omnisend’s.
-It only lets you search by template type (anniversary, announcement, confirmation, etc.), and there are fewer unique templates, with many of the designs being similar.
+Brevo’s template library is best-suited to general business newsletters.
+It lets you search by template type (anniversary, announcement, confirmation, etc.), and there are multiple unique templates, although many of the designs are similar.

 The image below shows Brevo’s template library: